dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.4.1 introduces minor bug fixes from 2.4.0.
+Version 2.4.2 contains a minor bug fix and minor iprovements on version 2.4.1.
+These improvements are necessary for the upcoming faucet plugin.

 == Donating ==